This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Disposing of your empty bottle is illegal, and it’s also illegal to re-fill Calor gas-type bottles at the pump, so there really is no easy way to get gas if you’re not prepared.

-If you’re touring for more than a month or so, we would highly recommend a refillable Gaslow or Gasit system which can be filled in any EU country (including the United Kingdom) at the pump using a set of special adaptors.
+If you’re touring for more than a month or so, we would highly recommend a refillable Gaslow or Gasit system with an external filling point.
+The system can be filled in any EU country (including the United Kingdom) at the pump using a set of special adaptors.

-You’ll save money every time you fill, LPG (called GPL in Europe) from the pump is around 70% cheaper than buying it in a bottle.
+You’ll save money every time you fill as LPG (called GPL in Europe) from the pump is around 70% cheaper than buying it in a bottle.

 The downside with a refillable system is that in the UK lots of garages have stopped selling LPG at the pump as the take-up of LPG vehicles has been surpassed by electric technology.
 A good compromise is to have one bottle on a refillable system and one UK bottle, and we hear about more and more people doing this.